 To apply for financial aid, complete the Free Application for Federal Student Aid (FAFSA).
 Apply by March 1st to ensure your best aid options.
 UW HELP's Financial Aid Process offers information, tips, and how to apply for all students.

 Financial aid does not automatically transfer to another institution.
 Some campuses also require an institutional financial aid application and a Financial Aid Transcript (FAT) that indicates what aid, if any, you received at their previous school(s).

 Many schools use electronic notification only, so be sure to check your email or your admission portal for your admission status information.
-If you don’t receive any information about your admission, contact the Admission Office.
+If you don’t receive information about your admission, contact the Admission Office.

-Even though you have completed college coursework, you may be required to take a Placement Test before you can register at your transfer school.
-If you are required to take Placement Tests, take them them as soon as possible to ensure you can register on time and for the appropriate classes.
+You may be required to take a Placement Test before you can register at your transfer school.
+If you are required to take Placement Tests, take them as soon as possible to ensure you can register on time and for the appropriate classes.
 If you are required to take them and do not, you may not be able to register for your classes!

 To find out if the campus you are transferring to requires a Placement Test, go to Transfer Admissions Requirements and choose the campus you would like to attend.